sumnerevans/sumnerevans.com/content/posts/life-updates/on-being-gay.md

 of the COVID lockdowns I came out to my parents.
 I highly disrecommend coming out during a lockdown.
 My relationship with my parents was already strained because of the lockdown (a lot of it was my fault) and coming out didn't help.
-We have a good relationship new, but that was a hard time.
+We have a good relationship now, but that was a hard time.

 As I mentioned at the start of this post, the college and career group at Littleton Bible Chapel was instrumental in getting me through the COVID